Ganymede: Jupiter’s Biggest Moon Reveals Its Secrets For The First Time In 20 Years

 More than two decades ago, NASA’s Galileo spacecraft did its first flyby of Ganymede.
 The Galileo mission lasted for almost eight years, from 1996 to 2003, during which time the spacecraft made six targeted flybys of Jupiter’s biggest moon.

-But the most exciting discoveries were made of the spacecraft’s maiden voyage, dated June 27, 1996.
+But the most exciting discoveries were made during the spacecraft’s maiden voyage, dated June 27, 1996.
 Galileo’s first journey far across the solar system uncovered that Ganymede, the system’s largest moon, is far more unusual than astronomers had expected.

 On that initial flyby, the Galileo spacecraft, which is about the size of a full-grown giraffe, carried an instrument called the Plasma Subsystem (PLS).
 This instrument ended up revealing that Ganymede acts just like a regular planet and generates its own magnetic field, separate from that of Jupiter.